 The narrator doesn't think you can hear his "I'm sorry."
 We process thinkers aren't so sure about this.
 We think all our thoughts and feelings affect the thoughts and feelings of all other things.
 We live in a universe of inter-feeling and certainly mere species divisions -- however defined -- do not block the world of inter-feeling.

 So maybe you do hear his "I'm sorry" at some unconscious level.
 Yes, maybe you prehend him unconsciously?
 Or, for that matter, consciously.
 We don't know.

 We do not know a lot about dog forgiveness, but we have a sense of it.
 Maybe it takes the form of being honest about the pain, accepting amend, and then forgetting the bad but remembering the good, as much as possible.
 This activity is creative transformation, too.

 And maybe the outcome of such a process -- at least in some cases -- is the emergence of new connections which renew the earlier ones in a fresh way.
 We call it reconciliation.

 Imagine there's a heaven.
 It's easy if you try.
 Perhaps in the mystery to come, however it comes, there will be time to hug again.
 In that time, so we hope, your old companion -- the one who left you -- will have become the one you always knew he was, deep down.

-It's hard to predict, but perhaps at the end of time, which is always occuring in the heart of the World Soul, there's a whole lot of hugging going on.
+It's hard to predict, but perhaps at the end of time, which is always occurring in the heart of the World Soul, there's a whole lot of hugging going on.
 And tail wagging, too.
 They say that heaven is adjusted to each creature's needs.
-This means that there are going to be some marvelous smells and some really great swimming holes.
+This means that there are going to be some marvelous smells and some great swimming holes.

 For now, and it's always now, we'll remember the good.
 There's plenty of it in you and in your old friend, too.
 You were his teacher, you know.
 You still are.